magento/merchdocs/src/system/cache-management.md

 ## Flush Using the Command Line

-Magento provides additional flush cache options using the command line.
+Commerce provides additional flush cache options using the command line.
 These options may require developer support to complete.
-For complete details and command options, see [Magento cache overview][1]{:target="_blank"} and [Manage the cache][2]{:target="_blank"} in the developer documentation.
+For complete details and command options, see [Commerce cache overview][1]{:target="_blank"} and [Manage the cache][2]{:target="_blank"} in the Commerce Developer Guide.

 ## Controls